bvacchiano/youthideashack/README.md

 ```

 ### Fixing a common curl error
 If you get a curl error `A positional parameter cannot be found that accepts argument`, an easy way to combat that error is to ensure that the correct version of curl is being used in your terminal/command prompt.
-To do so, type `Remove-item alias:curl` in your terminal/command prompt.
+To do so, type and execute `Remove-item alias:curl` in your terminal/command prompt.

 ### Adding even more data to a tip